stolsvik/activemq_priority_nonpersistent_issue/README.md

 non-empty)_.

-My situation is that in the library Mats3 (https://mats3.io/), one often employ "interactive" messages (priority=9) combined with non-persistent messaging - on the same queues.
-This then obviously leads to the completely opposite result than the intention: The supposedly "fast, prioritized, but not entirely reliable" safe or idempotent GET-style messages/commands will be starved if there also are a batch of "ordinary" messages going on using the same queues.
+My situation is that in the library Mats3 (https://mats3.io/), one often employ "interactive" messages (priority=9) that are also non-persistent.
+These messages are sent on the same queues as "ordinary" messages: Persistent, with normal priority.
+This combination of message type, along with the described quirk, then obviously leads to the completely opposite result than the intention: The supposedly "fast, prioritized, but not entirely reliable" safe or idempotent GET-style messages/commands will be starved if there also are a batch of "ordinary" messages going on using the same queues.

 I have come up with a minimal solution that fixes my problem: I need to remove the starvation, and thus the ignoring of prioritization.
 But this solution will possibly make the dispatch in-order situation worse.
 What I do, is to change